Get To KNow US

-Jenna Rowen-Delson is a sophomore from Orange County, New York.
+Jenna Rowen-Delson is a junior from Orange County, New York.
 She is extremely passionate about youth involvement in politics, and hopes to major in government one day. when not working at Project Teal, Jenna is working for youth led political organizations, writing political articles, and running the Youth and Government club at her school.

 Karlin Decker is a junior from a rural town in Northeastern Michigan.
 Although Karlin wants to study medicine, she is extremely passionate about having the youth become educated and become involved in our democracy.
 She is interested in human rights, advocacy, and politics as a whole.
 In her free time, Karlin loves to bike, swim, run, and hang out with her friends, and family (including her two labrador retrievers).